staxrip/staxrip/README.md

 # About

-staxrip is a multiformat video encoding application for Windows.
-It's a GUI frontend to processing tools such as mp4box, mkvtoolnix, avisynth, vapoursynth, x264, x265, nvenc, eac3to and many more.
+StaxRip is a video encoding app for Windows.

+It's a GUI frontend to tools such as mp4box, mkvtoolnix, avisynth, vapoursynth, x264, x265, nvenc, eac3to and many more.

 ## Features